 There’s no flexibility to work remotely

 Not every job can be done from home — we see and appreciate you, teachers, healthcare workers, emergency responders, and everyone else doing important in-person work out there.
-But if it’s possible for your job to be performed remotely, would you have that option?
-Or does the company avoid the idea of working from home?
+But if it’s possible for your job to be performed remotely, would you have that option normally?
+Or does the company avoid the idea of working from home, except during a pandemic?

 Companies that don’t offer any flexibility put women at a disadvantage.
 Full stop.
 Women do over two and a half times as much unpaid and emotional labor as men — think things like caring for sick family members or schlepping kids to daycare and / or extracurricular activities.
 In an ideal world, men and women would share these responsibilities equally, but in our current reality, many women feel the pressure to take time off, work part-time, or even leave the workforce in order to manage this unpaid labor.
 For those who belong to other economically disadvantaged demographics, like people of color and LGBTQIA+ people, this effect can be even worse.